Fahim-Dot-Com/HelloWorldToReact/README.md

 - Easy file structure

 ## 🛠 Future improvements
-So far we need a more straightforward way of executing all the code as it can hard to organise.
+So far we need a more straightforward way of executing all the code as it can be hard to organise.

 ## 📦 Installation